 People choose celibacy/abstinence for many reasons.
 Here are some of the most common benefits described by marriage-minded professionals:

 Research in this area is debated and often correlational (meaning it can’t prove cause).
-But recent peer-reviewed work using U.S. survey data has found patterns where higher numbers of premarital sexual partners are associated with higher divorce likelihood in the analyzed data; see the open-access peer-reviewed paper (Peer‑reviewed study (PMC)).
+However, recent peer-reviewed research using U.S. longitudinal survey data has identified patterns where higher numbers of premarital sexual partners are associated with a higher likelihood of divorce in the analyzed data.
+One frequently cited open-access peer-reviewed paper is “Re-Examining the Link Between Premarital Sex and Divorce”, published in the Journal of Family Issues ( Peer-reviewed study (PMC) ).

-Important: correlation is not destiny.
-Divorce risk is influenced by many factors (communication, stress, finances, health, family systems, etc.).
+Important: Correlation is not destiny.
+Divorce risk is influenced by many factors (communication, stress, finances, health, family systems, and life circumstances).
 The point is not to moralize—only to acknowledge why some people view abstinence as a practical boundary for long-term stability.

 Some people are never married but have had past relationships; others have saved themselves for marriage.
 If your boundary is specifically never-married virgin (or celibate since birth), it helps to say it with calm clarity: not as judgment, but as a non-negotiable alignment point.